Utilities API¶

 class MyClass: def __init__(self): self.my_signal = Signal(sender=self) def do_something(self): self.my_signal.emit(action="something_done") obj = MyClass()

-- connect(callback: Callable) None ¶
+- connect(callback: Callable) None¶

 Connects the specified

-.The callback signature must contain
+callbackto thisSignal.The callback signature must contain

-as the positional argument, followed by**kwargs
+senderas the positional argument, followed by**kwargs.- Parameters:

-is not callable.- Raises:
+TypeErrorifcallbackis not callable.- Raises:

-if the first positional argument ofcallback
+ValueErrorif the first positional argument ofcallbackis notsender.- Raises:

-does not accept keyword arguments.
+ValueErrorifcallbackdoes not accept keyword arguments.

 Example: